mariondam/Wattflex/residential_battery_control/readme.md

 This folder contains code for optimization of control for residential Battery Energy Storage Systems (BESS) on day-ahead prices, created as part of the [Wattflex](https://projecten.topsectorenergie.nl/projecten/wattflex-ontwikkeling-van-cooperatieve-aggregator-diensten-36292) project.

 In the Netherlands, households can opt for a dynamic contract, where electricity prices vary hourly as they are based on the EPEX day-ahead prices.
 For Wattflex, optimal control as well as profitability of a residential battery based on these day-ahead prices was studied.
+The results were published in [1], where also the full escription of the models discussed below are described.

 There are two situations distinguished:
  1. The specific situation of **optimal control of a residential battery in the Netherlands under the current Dutch Net Metering (NM) arrangement** (salderingsregeling).
 In this situation, only the day-ahead prices themselves must be considered to determine optimal control.